secretgraph/secretgraph/README.md

 This is currently not implemented as it needs background workers and has many caveats

+## Auth workflow

+Secretgraph has a strong authorization workflow for authorizing the user to 3party applications.

+In contrast to OAUTH on a rogue server it is validated that client actually authorized the action.
+This is done by user signatures of the challenge.

+Here the workflow in detail:

+3party -> Client: challenge, allowed (at least one ip(range), can be used to pass requester) Client -> Server: auth action with allowed, challenge, signatures (of challenge), generates token authtoken Client -> 3party: provide 3party url with authtoken and `item` GET parameter 3party -> Server: queries data and verifies signatures, he can use allowed for performing extra checks like the requester url

 # FAQ

 ## Cleanup of actions